caddyserver/caddy/README.md

 If you're still not happy with the choice of JSON, feel free to contribute a config adapter of your own choice!

+Or just use YAML or TOML, which seamlessly translate to JSON.

 ### JSON is declarative; what if I need more programmability (i.e. imperative syntax)?

 We have good news.